staceycoils/se-devtest-2022/README.md

 ### Production build

 To access the final version of the design, run <code>npm run build</code>.
-When this has finished, you will be provided with the <code>serve -s build</code> command to host the project locally.
-When this completes, you will be given the port number the project is being hosted on.
+When this has finished, follow the commands given by the terminal to host the project locally.
+Once complete, this will then give you the local address for the project.

+The build can be ejected by running <code>npm run eject</code>.

 ****************************